This recipe is safe for Coumadin (warfarin) users.

 This recipe can easily be multiplied.
 This soup is better if it cools and sits in the fridge overnight.
 Keeps well for about 48 to 72 hours.
 Serve with a 2 ounce whole wheat or gluten-free roll and a salad.

-Melt the butter in a medium stock pot over medium low heat.
+Place the olive oil in a medium stock pot over medium heat.

-Add the minced garlic and cook for about two minutes, stirring frequently.
+Add the minced garlic and onion and cook for five minutes.

 After about ten minutes the onions will be translucent and slightly soft.

-Simmer over very low heat for about an hour.
+Simmer over very low heat for 45 minutes.
 Do not allow the soup to boil.

-Add the fresh thyme, salt, and pepper and cook for fifteen minutes longer.
+Add the milk, fresh thyme, salt and pepper and cook for fifteen minutes longer.

 Serving size: 1 1/2 cups